NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SupWMA/README.md

 1. Code and pre-trained model were released
 2. Instruction, testing sample and demonstration script were provided
-3. Update the trained details to help user train SupWMA on custom data.
+3. Update the training details to help user train SupWMA on custom data.
 4. Intergate SupWMA into SlicerDMRI so that users can use it via Slicer interface.

 # Illustrations